 Construction-to-Permanent Loans

-Construction-to-permanent loans are exactly what they sound like; these loans cover the initial cost of constructing a property, and then can be easily converted into a long-term financing program.
-The main advantage of going with this type of loan is there is only a single closing process the borrower has to go through, which can bring them savings.
-Lenders may also allow you to lock a rate in for the long-term loan ahead of time, and this can bring additional savings especially if you predict that interest rates will increase during construction.
+Construction-to-permanent loans are exactly what they sound like: these loans cover the initial cost of constructing a property and then can be easily converted into long-term financing.
+The main advantage of this type of loan is that there is only a single closing process the borrower has to go through, which can bring savings.
+Lenders may also allow you to lock in a rate for the long-term loan ahead of time, which can bring additional savings, especially if you predict that interest rates will increase during construction.

 Standalone Construction Loans

 Standalone construction loans are essentially the opposite of construction-to-permanent options.
-They only cover the costs associated with the construction of a property, and will require a separate loan if you plan to hold on to the property afterwards.
-They can be a viable option if you’re planning to sell the property immediately after construction finishes, or if you expect that you’ll be able to secure better terms for permanent financing after this time.
-However, you should understand that this strategy can end up costing you more.
-You will still need to go through a second application process with its own set of closing costs and fees, and you might get stuck with a higher interest rate than you had initially anticipated.
+They only cover the costs associated with the construction of a property and will require a separate loan if you plan to hold on to the property afterward.
+These loans can be a viable option if you’re planning to sell the property immediately after construction finishes or if you expect that you’ll be able to secure better terms for permanent financing after the project is complete.

 Private Lending for New Construction